fsantanna-no/ce0-old/README.md

 ```
 func f: () -> Nat {
-    val x: Nat = Succ(Succ(Nil))
+    val x: Nat = Succ(Succ(Nil))    -- constructor inside a function
-    return x        -- x does not survive the scope
+    return x                        -- `x` does not survive the scope
 }
-val y[]: Nat = f()  -- y is a memory pool for a Nat tree
+val y[]: Nat = f()                  -- `y` is a memory pool for a Nat tree to be allocated inside `f`
 ```

-The pool may be bounded (e.g. `y[64]`) which limits the number of nodes in the tree and permits stack allocation (instead of `malloc`).

-All dependencies of the assignment are tracked and all constructors are allocated in the same pool.
+All dependencies of an assignment are tracked and all constructors are allocated in the same pool.
+When the pool itself goes out of scope, all allocated memory inside it is traversed and is automatically reclaimed.

+The pool may be declared with bounded size (e.g. `y[64]`), which limits the number of nodes in the tree.
+This allows the pool items to be allocated in the stack (instead of `malloc`).
-When the pool goes out of scope, the stack unwinds and all allocated memory is automatically reclaimed.
+When the pool goes out of scope, the stack unwinds and all memory is automatically reclaimed.

-Internally, the pool is forwarded to all constructors locations where the actual allocation takes place:
+Internally, the pool is forwarded to all constructors locations where the actual allocations takes place:

 ```
 void f (Pool* pool) {